shenzr/cross-rack-aware-updates/readme.md

-This source code is an simple implementation to evaluate the delta-based update in erasure coded data centers.
+This source code is a simple implementation to evaluate the delta-based update in erasure coded data centers.
 Please refer to the paper:
 *Cross-Rack-Aware Updates in Erasure-Coded Data Centers* (in Proceedings of 47th International Conference on Parallel Processing (**ICPP'18**)) for more technical details.

 Before running the code, please take the following steps first: